-My first book, Psych Meds Made Simple: How & Why They Do What They Do by Ashley L. Peterson is my first book.
+Psych Meds Made Simple: How & Why They Do What They Do by Ashley L. Peterson is my first book.
 You can find it on:

 People living with mental illness are often left out of the loop when it comes to understanding how exactly medications work.
 This book will explain pharmacology in a simplified, accessible way to help you understand the effects, both positive and negative, of psychiatric medications and why these effects occur.
 It’s everything you didn’t realize you wanted to know about medications!